SciML/JumpProcesses.jl/README.md

   - [a FAQ](https://docs.sciml.ai/JumpProcesses/stable/faq) with information on changing parameters between simulations and using callbacks,
   - [the JumpProcesses.jl API documentation](https://docs.sciml.ai/JumpProcesses/stable/api/).

-## Help wanted
+## Contributions welcomed!
-Post in the [`Help wanted`](https://github.com/SciML/JumpProcesses.jl/issues/431) issue or pick any PR and give it a review.
-Contributions, no matter how small, are always welcome and appreciated, including reviewing PRs and documentation writing.
-See the [contribution section](#contributing-and-getting-help).
+Contact us in sciml-bridged on Slack to discuss where to get started, the [`Help wanted`](https://github.com/SciML/JumpProcesses.jl/issues/431) issue, or just open a PR to address an open issue or add new functionality.
+Contributions, no matter how small, are always welcome and appreciated, including documentation editing/writing.
+See also the [contribution section](#contributing-and-getting-help).

 ## Installation